Concerned that Amazon offers anti-trans guides for parents, workers shut down the company’s Pride Month kickoff

 “We believe in free speech.
 We believe in a free marketplace of ideas,” one speaker told their “fellow Amazon workers” at the protest.
 “We know that some content we will find disagreeable, but we draw a line against hate speech.

-“We draw a line at content that aides and encourages the psychological abuse of transgender children,” continued the speaker, who, like other protesters identifying themselves as Amazon employees, asked that their name not be published to protect their job.
+“We draw a line at content that aids and encourages the psychological abuse of transgender children,” continued the speaker, who, like other protesters identifying themselves as Amazon employees, asked that their name not be published to protect their job.

 In February 2021, Amazon received a letter from U.S. Sen. Marco Rubio, R-Fla., and other Republican lawmakers accusing the company of censoring books after it removed a controversial title “When Harry Became Sally: Responding to the Transgender Moment” by conservative author Ryan Anderson.
 Amazon, the senators wrote, “has unabashedly wielded its outsized market share to silence an important voice.”